haber-viacheslav/phonebook/README.md

 ## Installation

-To get started with the Contacts Book project, follow these steps:
+To get started with the Phonebook project, follow these steps:

 1. Clone this repository to your local machine using git clone https://github.com/haber-viacheslav/phonebook.git
-2. Navigate to the project directory using cd goit-react-hw-08-phonebook
+2. Navigate to the project directory using cd phonebook
 3. Install the necessary dependencies using npm install
 4. Start the development server using npm start

 ## Usage

-> Once the development server is running, you can access the Contacts Book
+> Once the development server is running, you can access the Phonebook
 > application by navigating to [http://localhost:3000](http://localhost:3000) in
 > your web browser.
 From there, you can add, edit, and delete contacts as
 > needed.